syed-adil-wafa/ampliSeq-gene-expression-characterization/README.md

-## Characterization of gene expression profiles of human iPSCs and iPSC-derived neurons using AmpliSeq
+## Characterization of differential cellular gene expression using AmpliSeq